TauferLab/GEOtiled/docs/Function_Docs.md

 * Produces a GeoTIFF file that is the mosaic of all GeoTIFF files from the specified input folder.

+### `build_mosaic_filtered(input_folder, output_file, cleanup=False)`

+#### Builds mosaic from multiple GeoTIFF files that were cropped with buffer regions.
+This function is similar to the `build_mosaic` function but handles mosaicking together GeoTIFF files that were split to includes buffer regions and averages points in the buffer regions together when merging.

+#### Required Parameters
+input_folder : str
+* String specifying name of folder in data directory where GeoTIFF files to mosaic together are located.

+output_file : str
+* String specifying name of mosaicked file produced.

+#### Optional Parameters
+cleanup : bool
+* Boolean specifying if tiles in input_folder used for computation should be deleted after computation is complete.
+Default is False.

+#### Outputs
+GeoTIFF File
+* Produces a GeoTIFF file that is the mosaic of all GeoTIFF files from the specified input folder.

+### `build_stack(input_files, output_file)`

+#### Stacks multiple GeoTIFF files into a single GeoTIFF with multiple bands.
+This function takes multiple GeoTIFF files and combines them into one file represented by different bands.
+This is useful when multiple datasets need to be represented as one.

+#### Required Parameters
+input_files : str list
+* String list specifying paths to GeoTIFF files to be stacked together.

+output_file : str
+* String specifying path to store stacked raster file.

+#### Outputs
+GeoTIFF File
+* Generates a single GeoTIFF file with multiple bands with the path it is stored in being establed by the variable 'output_file'.

+#### Notes
+* The band order will be based off the 'input_files' list order

+### `change_raster_format(input_file, output_file, raster_format)`

+#### Convert format of a specified raster file.
+This function uses GDAL functions to convert the file type of specified raster data.

+#### Required Parameters
+input_file : str
+* String specifying the path to the input file to be converted.

+output_file : str
+* String specifying the path to the output file that is converted.

+raster_format : str
+* GDAL supported string specifying the raster format to convert the input file to.

+#### Outputs
+Raster File
+* Generates a raster of the format specified by 'raster_format'.

+#### Notes
+* Supported formats can be found of the [GDAL website](https://gdal.org/drivers/raster/index.html)

 ### `compute_geotiled(input_folder, param_list, num_procs, cleanup=False)`

 #### Configures the multiprocessing pool for GEOtiled to begin computing terrain parameters.
 This function utilizes the multiprocessing library to allow for computation of parameters on different elevation GeoTIFF files at the same time.

 #### Required Parameters
+input_folder : str
+* String containing the name of the folder in the data directory containing DEM elevation GeoTIFF files.

+param_list : str list
+* String list containing codes for terrain parameters to compute.
+The 'all' keyword will compute all params.

+num_procs : int
+* Integer specifying the number of python instances to use for multiprocessing.

 #### Optional Parameters
+cleanup : bool
+* Boolean specifying if elevation files used to compute parameters should be deleted after computation.
+Default is False.

 #### Notes
 * It is best practice set 'num_procs' to a small value if the system does not have a lot of RAM.